roadtripgames/boiler-demo/NOTES.md

 # Notes

+## Jan 18

+- move to prisma
+- fix members invite

+- show how to differentiate more on business logic
+  - clean, easy to use function and hook to gate things behind a paywall
+  - basic feature flagging framework
+- high quality react-email
+- instructions on how to strip out frontend

 ## Jan 17

 - might not need to let people define roles, though this could be cool
+- added teams management, broken members invite

 ## Jan 15